 SCUC creates the ISO's Day-Ahead Market schedules and prices by performing a series of commitment and dispatch runs.
 The SCUC algorithm simultaneously minimizes the ISO's total Bid Production Cost of: (i) supplying power or demand reductions to satisfy accepted purchasers' Bids to buy Energy from the Day-Ahead Market; (ii) providing sufficient Ancillary Services to support Energy purchased from the Day-Ahead Market consistent with the Regulation Service Demand Curve and Operating Reserve Demand Curve; (iii) committing sufficient Capacity to meet the ISO's Load forecast and provide associated Ancillary Services; and (iv) meeting Bilateral Transaction schedules submitted Day-Ahead excluding schedules of Bilateral Transactions with Trading Hubs as their POWs.
-The power flow information produced by the SCUC algorithm is incorporated into the ISO's ATC calculations as Transmission Flow Utilization{Firm} data pursuant to sections 9.2 and 9.4, below.
+The power flow information produced by the SCUC algorithm is incorporated into the ISO's ATC calculations as Transmission Flow UtilizationFirm data pursuant to sections 9.2 and 9.4, below.

-RTC is a multi-period security constrained unit commitment and dispatch model that co-optimizes to solve simultaneously for Load, Operating Reserves and Regulation Service on a least as-bid production cost basis over a two hour and fifteen minute optimization period.
+RTC is a multi-period security constrained unit commitment and dispatch model that cooptimizes to solve simultaneously for Load, Operating Reserves and Regulation Service on a least as-bid production cost basis over a two hour and fifteen minute optimization period.
 RTC makes binding unit commitment and de-commitment decisions for the periods beginning fifteen minutes (in the case of resources that can respond in ten minutes) and thirty minutes (in the case of resources that can respond in thirty minutes) after the scheduled posting time of each RTC run, provides advisory commitment information for the remainder of the two and a half hour optimization period, and will produce binding schedules for External Transactions to begin at the start of each quarter hour.
 RTC co-optimizes to solve simultaneously for all Load, Operating Reserves and Regulation Service requirements and to minimize the total as bid production costs over its optimization timeframe.
 RTC considers SCUC's resource commitment for the day, load forecasts that RTC itself will produce each quarter hour, binding transmission constraints, and all Real-Time Bids and Bid parameters.
-The schedules produced by RTC are incorporated into the

-ISO's ATC calculation as Transmission Flow Utilization{Firm} data pursuant to sections 9.2 and 9.4 below.
+The schedules produced by RTC are incorporated into the ISO's ATC calculation as Transmission Flow UtilizationFirm data pursuant to sections 9.2 and 9.4 below.

-Scheduler ("NFTS") software performs the calculation for determining ATC values for the current day and the next day in accordance with section 9.2.
-ATC is first calculated taking into consideration only firm transactions with the resultant values being ATC exclusive of non-firm transactions.
-The NFTS subsequently determines if there is remaining ATC for any submitted non-firm transactions for the given ATC calculation period.
-NFTS will then schedule those non-firm transactions, which are included in Transmission Flow Utilization{Non-Firm variable} for purposes of sections 9.2 and 9.4, and calculate ATC values inclusive of non-firm transactions.
-Both sets of hHourly or quarter-hourly ATC values are then posted to the ISO's OASIS-as "ATC w/o Non-Firms" and "ATC w/Non-Firms."
+At the conclusion of the SCUC and RTC processes, the ISO's software performs the calculation for determining ATC values for the current day and the next day in accordance with section 9.2.
+Hourly or quarter-hourly ATC values are then posted to the ISO's OASIS.
 In addition, the ISO's long-term ATC calculator software runs twice a day and calculates daily and monthly ATC values, and hourly values further ahead than the next day, for the ISO's External Interfaces and all Scheduled Lines, which are in turn posted to the ISO's OASIS.